-CONSTRUCT VALIDITY.
-This validity is related to whether measurements in the study reflect real-world situations [Wohlin et al. 2012].
-This kind of threat can occur in formulating the questionnaire in our experiment.
+Construct Validity.
+This validity is related to whether measurements in the study reflect real-world situations (Wohlin et al., 2012).
+This kind of threat can occur in formulating the questionnaire in our experiment (quantitative and qualitative analysis).
+We designed the questionnaire with open questions as a qualitative study to list users' satisfaction provided by the CoopFinder tool.
 To minimize this threat, we cross-discuss all the experimental procedures.
-Basili et al. (1999) and Kitchenham et al. (2002) argue that qualitative studies play an essential role in experimentation in software engineering.
+(Basili et al., 1999) and (Kitchenham et al., 2002) argue that qualitative studies play an essential role in experimentation in software engineering.

-INTERNAL VALIDITY.
-The validity is related to uncontrolled aspects that may affect the strategy results [Wohlin et al. 2012].
+Internal Validity.
+The validity is related to uncontrolled aspects that may affect the strategy results (Wohlin et al., 2012).
 Since we employed a snowballing approach to sampling our participants, we acknowledge that sampling bias affects the selection of the participants, namely self-selection and social desirability biases.
 However, we counteracted this effect by inviting people with different profiles, from various projects, and with diverse backgrounds, seeking out different perspectives.
 Another threat is the use of statistical tools.
 We paid particular attention to the suitable use of statistical tests (i.e., Wilcoxon test) when reporting our results.
 This decreases the possibility that our findings are due to random events.

-EXTERNAL VALIDITY.
-The external validity concerns the ability to generalize the results to other environments [Wohlin et al. 2012].
+External Validity.
+The external validity concerns the ability to generalize the results to other environments (Wohlin et al., 2012).
 There are three major threats to the external validity of our study, such as baseline tool, the selected project and participants.
 First, we chose GitHub as baseline of the experiment, and we cannot guarantee that our observations can be generalized to other tools.
 Second, we analyzed public and different open-source projects hosted on GitHub, different community sizes, and programming languages, among many available ones.
 Moreover, we cannot guarantee that our observations can be generalized to other projects.
 Finally, participants may not reflect the state of the practice developers.
 Furthermore, our results could also be different if we had analyzed another software development network or projects hosted on other repositories, such as private or industrial projects.

-CONCLUSION VALIDITY.
-The conclusion validity concerns issues that affect the ability to draw the correct conclusions from the study [Wohlin et al. 2012].
+Conclusion Validity.
+The conclusion validity concerns issues that affect the ability to draw the correct conclusions from the study (Wohlin et al., 2012).
 The approach used to analyze our experiment results represents the main threat to the conclusions we can draw from our study.
 Thus, we discussed our results by presenting descriptive statistics and statistical hypothesis tests.
 Besides, all researchers participated in the data analysis process and discussions on the main findings to mitigate the bias of relying on the interpretations of a single person.
-Nonetheless, there may be several other important issues in the collected data, not yet discovered or reported by us.
+Nonetheless, there may be several other important issues in the collected data, not yet discovered or reported by